In this pursuit, I am proud to say I have found my passion.

 By keeping my old, very basic and sort of terrible designs up, I can view my progress is a really satisfying way, and it gives me motivation to keep going and to keep learning.

-Mistakes are part of learning, and if you aren’t making mistakes you aren’t trying new things, and coding has taught me that it’s okay for others to see those mistakes as well.
+Mistakes are part of learning, and if you aren’t making mistakes, you aren’t trying new things.
+Coding has taught me that it’s okay for others to see those mistakes as well.